 The lesson also provides some simple, and perhaps obvious tips for a roadside CMV inspection.
 Once the officer pulls a driver over, they want to find *something*.
 It could be that they just give the driver a warning for a marker light out.

 It suggests being non-confrontational with the officer, and to disengage rather than try to get into a heated debate.
 It reminds the driver that there is a process for disputing roadside inspection issues, and that most of those disputes are successful!

 Finally, it drives home the fact that the driver is ultimately responsible for keeping their truck and themselves in compliance.
 To avoid a roadside CMV inspection, the best thing the driver can do is inspect the truck before they leave and obey posted speed limits.

-As a safety and training professional, you’ll likely get your best uptake on this information by bundling it with the PRO-TREAD Pre-Trip Inspection lesson.
+As a safety and training professional, you’ll likely get your best uptake on this information by bundling it with the PRO-TREAD Pre-Trip Inspection lesson and making both lessons required viewing as part of driver orientation.
 These two lessons are definitely heavy on the regulations, but that’s the reality of life on the road.
-Both of these lessons do a great job of demystifying and simplifying all the rules.
+They both do a great job of demystifying and simplifying all the rules.